-The central issue of the conflict . . . is the aggression by North Vietnam. . . .
-If that aggression is stopped, the people and government of South Vietnam will be free to settle their own future-and get on with the great tasks of national development.
+The central issue of the conflict . . . is the expression by North Vietnam . . . of their right to determine the political and social destiny of South Vietnam. . . .
+Vietnam will be free to chart its own future and get on with the great tasks of national development.